opsdroid/opsdroid/docs/maintaining/making-a-release.md

 The building and distributing is automated by Travis CI and run when a [release is created](https://help.github.com/articles/creating-releases/) on GitHub.

-## Creating a release
+## CREATING A RELEASE:

-### Testing
+### TESTING:

 Before creating the release do some final local testing:

 - Checkout master and run the `tox` suite locally.
-- Run opsdroid and do some manual testing to ensure there are no glaring issues.
+- Run opsdroid and do some manual testing to ensure that, there are no glaring issues.

-### Decide the next version number
+### DECIDING THE UPCOMING VERSION NUMBER:

 As opsdroid follows [SemVer 2.0](http://semver.org/) (`major.minor.patch`) the version number increase will depend on what has changed since the previous release.